-So the ATO has contacted you or your accountant notifying you of a review and/or an audit will take place on your tax return.
+So you or your accountant has been notified that an ATO review and/or an ATO audit will take place on your tax return.
 What do you do?

 Staying out of trouble in the first place is our number one recommended course of action.
 But even if you’ve done the right thing, kept records and gone with a reputable tax agent, there can sometimes be unwarranted attention from the ATO if they deem your return an anomaly.